faithfel/faithfel/README.md

 # ⋆˙⟡About Me:
 ### An aspiring FullStack Web Developer 2nd Year BSCS student based in the Philippines.
+I mainly use this account to post my school project and personal project I make for fun.

 # ⋆˙⟡Tech I Used:
 <div align="center">